Parker-Jones-EEG/Hunt3r/README.md

 This tool is intended only for authorized security testing.

 Allowed:
+- Vulnerability Disclosure Programs (VDPs)
-- VDP programs (HackerOne, Bugcrowd, etc.)
+- Bug bounty programs
 - Explicit permission testing
 - Owned infrastructure

 Not allowed:
 - Unauthorized scanning
-- Exploitation or disruption
+- Exploitation or disruption of systems
 - Out-of-scope targets

-Users are responsible for compliance with all laws and program rules.
+Users are responsible for compliance with laws and program rules.

 ---